coleifer/peewee/docs/new/interactive.rst

    <Model: event>

-To take a look at the model definition, which lists the model's fields and data-type, we can use the :py:func:`print_model` function:
+To take a look at the model definition, which lists the model's fields and data-type, we can use the :func:`print_model` function:

 .. code-block:: pycon